bylexus/docker-apache-php56/README.md

-apache-php
+apache-php56
 ===================================

-A Docker image based on Ubuntu, serving PHP 5.6 running as Apache Module.
+A Docker image based on Debian Jessie, serving PHP 5.6 running as Apache Module.
 Useful for Web developers in need for a fixed PHP version.
 In addition, the `error_reporting` setting in php.ini is configurable per container via environment variable.

 Tags
 -----

-* latest: Ubuntu 14.04 (LTS), Apache 2.4, PHP 5.6.11 (from ppa:ondrej/php5-5.6) with support for setting `error_reporting`
+* latest: Debian 8 (Jessie), Apache 2.4, PHP 5.6.x with support for setting `error_reporting`

 Usage
 ------